-These days, I’m always eager the first time I have a chance to pair program with someone for the first time.
+These days, I’m always eager when I have a chance to pair program with someone for the first time.
 Whether they’re more or less experienced than I am, I know that we’ll most likely learn a ton from each other.
 Maybe they’ll make me explain something I thought I understood, but in fact had incomplete knowledge of; or maybe they’ll take something that used to intimidate me and make it easily relatable.
 It’s always a learning opportunity for both parties in some way.

 A few years into my programming career, it was often an anxiety-inducing experience for me to even think about working with a more senior developer so closely.
 To see them see me work.
 Would they think I’m useless?
 Would they notice that I don’t understand some basic computer science principle they might deem necessary to do my job?
 Or would they find my tools inadequate compared to theirs?